Territorial Defence Forces (Ukraine): Civil Defense (Teroborona)

 Militiamen of the Civil Defence of the TDF, while being paramilitary, are also affiliated to the State Emergency Service of Ukraine.
 They are organized similarly to the territorial battalions and/or companies.

 International Legion

 As a former subdivision of the TDFU, the International Legion of Territorial Defense was organized as an operational division with brigades/regiments or independent battalions, structured in like manner as the territorial battalions mentioned above.
+Around 2023, the International Legion was spilt into two, with majority reasigned to the Ukrainian Ground Forces and the rest moved to the Main Directorate of Intelligence.

 Units

 Operational Command West

 As of 2024 the structure is as follows: